Our community management teams are here to help!

 [+] What happens when I need to move?

 Corvias requires a final move-out inspection to be conducted after all personal belongings have been fully removed from the home.
 The identical form used to document the condition of the home at move-in will again be used at move-out to document the condition of the home upon departure.
 The two inspections will be compared with differences in conditions noted.
-After allowing for normal wear and tear, your Neighborhood Office will evaluate any remaining differences or discrepancies and assess appropriate charges if warranted.
+After allowing for normal wear and tear, your Community Center will evaluate any remaining differences or discrepancies and assess appropriate charges if warranted.

 [+] What other requirements exist upon moving out?